 31:11 Reserved Must be kept at reset value.
-10 DTER Data toggle error The IN transaction gets a data packet but the PID of this packet doesn't match DPID bits in USBFS_HCHxLEN register.
-9 REQOVR Request queue overrun The periodic request queue is full when software starts new transfers.
-8 BBER Babble error A babble condition occurs on USB bus.
-A typical reason for babble condition is that a device sends a data packet and the packet length exceeds the endpoint's maximum packet length.
-7 USBER USB bus error The USB error flag is set when the following conditions occur during a packet reception: - A received packet has a wrong CRC field - A stuff error detected on USB bus - Timeout when waiting for a response packet 6 Reserved Must be kept at reset value.
+10 DTER Data toggle error The IN transaction gets a data packet but the PID of thi bits in USBFS_HCHxLEN register.
+9 REQOVR Request queue overrun The periodic request queue is full when software starts The IN transaction gets a data packet but the PID of this bits in USBFS_HCHxLEN register.
+9 REQOVR Request queue overrun · s new transfers. , , , , , , , , , , , , , , , , , , , , BBER Babble error A babble condition occurs on USB bus.
+A typical reason a device sends a data packet and the packet len maximum packet length.
+7 USBER USB bus error The USB error flag is set when the following condite reception: - A received packet has a wrong CRC field - A stuff error detected on USB bus - Timeout when waiting for a response packet tions occur during a packet 6 Reserved Must be kept at reset value.
 5 ACK ACK An ACK response is received or transmitted.
 4 NAK NAK A NAK response is received.
 3 STALL STALL A STALL response is received.
 2 Reserved Must be kept at reset value.
-1 СН Channel halted This channel is disabled by a request, and it will not respond to other requests during the request processing.
-0 TF Transfer finished All the transactions of this channel finish successfully, and no error occurs.
-For IN channel, this flag will be triggered after PCNT bits in USBFS_HCHxLEN register reach zero.
-For OUT channel, this flag will be triggered when software reads and pops a TF status entry from the Rx FIFO.
+1 CH Channel halted This channel is disabled by a request, and it will not res the request processing. oond to other requests during Transfer finished All the transactions of this channel finish successfully channel, this flag will be triggered after PCNT bits in reach zero.
+For OUT channel, this flag will be triggered pops a TF status entry from the Rx FIFO.
+USBFS_HCHxLEN register

-Host channel x interrupt enable register (USBFS_HCHxINTEN) (x = 0...7, where x = channel_number)
+Host channel x interrupt enable register (USBFS_HCHxINTEN) (x = 0...7, where $x = channel_number$)

-Address offset: 0x050C + (channel_number × 0x20) Reset value: 0x0000 0000
+Address offset: 0x050C + (channel_number × 0x20)